srobo/runbook/docs/infrastructure/README.md

 For our email (`@studentrobotics.org`) accounts as well as document sharing we use Google Workspace.
 Google Groups are used for various mailing lists.

-**Note:** As of early 2022, the Infrastructure Team do not have administrative access to Google Suite, so account management requests must be made to the trustees instead.
+**Note:** The Infrastructure Team do not yet have administrative access to Google Suite, so account management requests must be made to the trustees instead.
+The Infrastructure team will be taking this over at some point in the future.

 ## Mailing lists